War and Peace: A Christian Perspective on Global Conflict

 Day 6

 Following our morning conference sessions, we will make a visit to the picturesque Itsukushima Shrine, located on the shores of Miyajima, an island in the Seto Inland Sea.
 Itsukushima means “island of worship,” but the site is famously know for its “floating shrine,” as the buildings appear to be floating on the water when the tide rolls in.
-In addition, we will take the Miyajima Ropeway to the top of Mount Misen, the highest peak on Miyajima.
-On clear days, it affords spectacular views of the Seto Inland Sea and as far as Hiroshima City.
+In addition, you will be able to browse the many charming shops, eat fried oysters on a stick and pet the multitude of tame deer that live on this island.
+They will be glad to greet you!

 Day 7